Bellver Blue Tech Zone

 Cost per lead

-Meetings or valuable interactions
+Valuable meetings or interactions

 Conversion rate